yolanmees/Spikster/README.md

 - Real-time servers stats: Keep an eye on everything through an awesome dashboard.

-- Always up to date: Spikster installs last versions of LTS dists and supports Ubuntu 23.04 LTS

 - Easylly manage your Domains, DNS, Hosting, SSL, Databases, Logs, and more.